-- Pastoral concerns are recorded on the schools CPOMS system - If a member of staff has concerns about a child, as a result of observation, over a period of time and has recorded these observations on CPOMS, then the staff must act promptly by referring the matter to Chris/Ian.
+- Pastoral concerns are discussed within each Phase Meeting or with the Phase Leader.
+Copies of these concerns are passed to Chris. - If a member of staff has concerns about a child, as a result of observation, over a period of time and has recorded these observations within their "Page a Child" file or within a separate book, then the staff must act promptly by referring the matter to Chris/Phil.
 The matter will be discussed fully, a course of action planned.
 (Any concerns however trivial need to be recorded since this information could be an important element in a much larger picture) - Any member of staff concerned immediately about a child MUST inform Chris or lan.
 The member of staff must record information regarding the concerns on the same day.
 The recording must be clear, precise, factual account of observations, signed and dated. - Feedback to staff of confidential information relating to specific children will be what is considered appropriate in individual cases and on a need to know basis.

-STAFFS' SHOULD BE CONCERNED WHEN A CHILD:
+STAFFS" SHOULD BE CONCERNED WHEN A CHILD:

-- Asks you if you would keep a secret if they tell you something. - Talks about a friend who has a problem. - Has an injury, which is not typical of the bumps and scrapes normally associated with children's activities.
+- Asks you if you would keep a secret if they tell you something. - Talks about a friend who has a problem. - Has an injury, which is not typical of the bumps and scrapes normally associated with children"s activities.
 Regularly has unexplained injuries.
-Frequently has an injury, even when apparently reasonable explanations are given. - Unwilling to change in front of the other children for PE/Swimming. - Fear of medical help or parents being contacted. - Apparently afraid of parents/carers and unwilling to go home. - Exhibits significant changes in behaviour, performance or attitude. - · Poor social relationships, poor self esteem. - Punctuality or attendance issues including unexplained absence. - Frequently unclean, hungry or inadequately dressed. - Takes on a parental role within the home. - Soiling or wetting themselves.
+Frequently has an injury, even when apparently reasonable explanations are given. - Unwilling to change in front of the other children for PE/Swimming. - Fear of medical help or parents being contacted.

+- Apparently afraid of parents/carers and unwilling to go home. - Exhibits significant changes in behaviour, performance or attitude. - Poor social relationships, poor self esteem. - Punctuality or attendance issues including unexplained absence. - Frequently unclean, hungry or inadequately dressed. - Takes on a parental role within the home. - Soiling or wetting themselves.